-To uncover what CSS selectors are used for a particular, you can "Inspect" the element, after right-clicking on that element.
+To uncover what CSS selectors are used for a particular element, you can "Inspect" it after right-clicking on that element.
 The HTML content and related CSS Selectors are then shown in the browser's console, as below.

 💡 Tip: the value fields use a contains match -- so you can use a subset of the actual value of the field to help identify it.